PacLII Home | Databases | WorldLII | Search | Feedback

 (1) A Right to Information Officer may, upon receiving an application under section 34:

-(a) amend the record concerned to make the information complete, correct, up to or not misleading; or
+(a) amend the record concerned to make the information complete, correct, up to date or not misleading; or

 (b) make an annotation by adding to the record an appropriate note.